Hazards Planning Center

-With a new award agreement granted by the Federal Emergency Management Agency, the successful webinar series has been extended for two additional years, starting October 1, 2016.
-APA will continue to act as the lead in an agreement with FEMA, and ASFPM as a partner.
+With a new award agreement granted by the Federal Emergency Management Agency, the successful Planning Information Exchange (PIE) webinar series has been extended for two additional years, starting October 1, 2022.
+APA will continue to act as the lead in an agreement with FEMA, with the Association of State Floodplain Managers (ASFPM) as a partner.
 The quarterly webinars will continue to revolve around four central themes:

 - The information exchange focuses on all hazards.

 - The information exchange focuses primarily on mitigation planning but also its connections with recovery planning and preparedness.

 - APA and ASFPM act as co-conveners of all planning exchange webinars.
 This means that both organizations will use their respective web-based meeting platforms to set up, register, drive, facilitate, record, and provide technical support for all webinar meetings.

 - Planning exchange hosts select topics and commit to moderating, presenting, and leading the planning exchange webinars.

 PIE is launching a three-part series, "Multi-Hazard Mitigation for All," on May 18, 2023.
 This series will dive deep into how communities can address more than one hazard, starting from a foundation of emerging practices, identifying case examples that took equitable action, and encouraging participants to take steps to mitigate hazards through financing and implementation tools.

 The Only Constant is Change: Hazard Mitigation Updates